Agoric/documentation/main/glossary/README.md

 see the [zcfMakeZCFMint() API entry](./zoe/api/zoe-contract-facet.html#zcf-makezcfmint-keyword-amountmathkind) in the Zoe Contract Facet API.

 ## Moola
-An imaginary currency Agoric docmentation uses in examples.
+An imaginary currency Agoric documentation uses in examples.

 ## Non-fungible
 A non-fungible asset is one where each incidence of the asset has unique individual properties and